Installation

 Performing a migration-upgrade is as simple as:

-Important note for existing V4/V5 license holders: every new major version, traditionally, uses a new license code type, so if you own a v4/v5 license it won't work with v6.
-But if you do have an active maintenance/support subscription, you can simply request a free v6 upgraded license code by submitting a ticket here.
+Important note for existing V4/V5 license holders: every new major version, traditionally, uses a new license code type, so if you own a v4/v5 license it won't work with v8.
+But if you do have an active maintenance/support subscription, you can simply request a free v8 upgraded license code by submitting a ticket here.

-But what if, in spite of best-practices you want to do an in-place upgrade?
+But what if, in spite of the best-practices and recommendations here above, you still wish to perform an in-place upgrade?

 In-place upgrades are certainly possible, though not highly recommended.
 Here's the key points to keep in mind in order to successfully perform an in-place upgrade: